About

 The Test Is Not a Side-by-Side Comparison

-So, the proper test is whether the marks are sufficiently similar in terms of their commercial impression such that persons who encounter the marks would be likely to assume a connection between the parties.
+The proper test is whether the marks are sufficiently similar in terms of their commercial impression such that persons who encounter the marks would be likely to assume a connection between the parties.
 The standard accounts for the fact that memory is imperfect.
-Consumers don't carry mental photographs of every trademark they've seen.
+Consumers do not carry mental photographs of every trademark they have seen.
 They carry impressions.

-This matters enormously in practice.
-Two marks that look distinct when placed next to each other may still be confusingly similar when evaluated the way actual consumers experience them, which is sequentially and with imperfect recall.
-For example, in finding that the appearance of "TAKETEN" is not meaningfully distinguished from "TAKE 10!", the Federal Circuit in In re St. Helena Hospital (2014) noted that marks must be considered in light of the fallibility of memory, not on the basis of side-by-side comparison.
+Two marks that look distinct when placed next to each other may still be confusingly similar when evaluated the way actual consumers experience them: sequentially and with imperfect recall.

 Marks Must Be Considered as a Whole